Stoic passions: Primary passions

-Delight is an irrational swelling, or a fresh opinion that something good is present, at which people think it right to be elated.
+Delight is an irrational swelling, or a fresh opinion that something good is present, at which people think it is right to be elated.

 Two of these passions (distress and delight) refer to emotions currently present, and two of these (fear and lust) refer to emotions directed at the future.
 Thus there are just two states directed at the prospect of good and evil, but subdivided as to whether they are present or future: